barumau/pandunia/english/201_shula.md

 2. I used to have two dogs.
 3. You are eating soup right now.
 4. She cleaned the room the day before.
-5. The cat will drink coffee tomorrow.
+5. The cat will drink milk tomorrow.
 6. Your mother partied last night.

 ### Word List